-Conflict Rolls: The aggressor must make an Attack Roll against the target's Stability.
+Action Time: 1 Assault Action Conflict Rolls: The aggressor must make an Attack Roll against the target's Stability.
 The Attack Bonus on this roll equals the characters Pummeling rank plus Vigor plus the Tempo of their Natural Weapon.
 If successful, the attack delivers the normal Basic Damage appropriate for that attack (see Natural Attacks in the Combat Rules section of The Rules Reference for details).
 The Natural Weapon Damage (without Strength adjustments) is taken as Damage like normal.
 But, the attack delivers Sedating Setback equal to the aggressor's Strength (if positive) plus the roll's Margin.
-On a Natural Success, the target must also pick one of the following options, but cannot choose the same option twice in a row: • The target is knocked Prone to the ground.
-This option is not available if the target is already Prone.
-37 Pankration was the basis for all Classical fighting, from the Greek Hoplite to the Roman Gladiator, although the art was lost to the western world when the Gladiator arenas were abolished.
-Derivatives of the art form did survive, however.
-Alexander the Great brought some master pankratists to India with them on their quest to conquer the world.
-It is believed by some that these masters taught their techniques to Indian fighters, who passed it on to the Tibetan monks, who in turn taught the Chinese.
-It is believed by some scholars that Pankration is the basis of all Chinese martial arts, although that opinion is certainly open to debate.
-Skill Domains (Martial) - The Damage and Setback delivered by the attack is doubled. - The target Stumbles.
+On a Natural Success, the target must also pick one of the following options, but cannot choose the same option twice in a row: - The target is knocked Prone to the ground.
+This option is not available if the target is already Prone. - The Damage and Setback delivered by the attack is doubled. - The target Stumbles.
 They sustain additional Footing Setback equal to the roll's Margin.
 Further, the aggressor's player may move the target 5 feet in the direction of the aggressor's choosing.
 (The aggressor may choose to swap positions with the target, if desired.)
 If a Pummeling strike drives either the target's Hit Points or Fate Points to zero, they fall unconscious for the remainder of the Scene.
 Other Details: Pummeling does not alter a character's Parry or Tempo for their Natural Weapons in any way.
 If a character has bites, they must forego those attacks to Pummel.
 Further, claws must be clenched into fists in order to punch.
 In these cases, cut the overall Natural Weapon's Basic Damage in half and treat the resulting Damage type as Blunt rather than Rending.
 If leather, chain mail or banded gauntlets are worn, a Pummeling attack's Basic Damage increases by +1.
 Plate gauntlets deliver an additional +2 damage per blow.
 Strong-Arming Prerequisites: None.
 All characters capable of grasping an opponent possess this skill.
 Description: This skill covers the gamut of all bare handed actions performed to physically bull-rush, man-handle or overpower an opponent with brute strength.
 The action may be as simple as grabbing an opponent's arm and holding it in place, or as complex as wrestling them to the ground.
 Wrenching something out of your opponent's hand or knocking them to the ground are also examples of Strong-Arming.
 As such, Strong-Arming is the default skill used for both Pummeling and Grappling.
-Ability Type: Non-Lethal Force Defaults To: None Base: 32 Duration: Instantaneous.
-Range: Melee Preparation: None.
+Ability Type: Non-Lethal Force Defaults To: None Duration: Instantaneous.